 (a) a bicycle or other wheeled vehicle that is designed to be propelled solely by human power; or

-(b) a wheelchair designed to be propelled solely by human power for the exclusive use of a person whose physical condition requires the use of a wheelchair.
+(b) a wheelchair designed to be propelled solely by human power, or a motorised wheelchair that is designed so as to be not capable of a speed exceeding 10 km/h, for the exclusive use of a person whose physical condition requires the use of a wheelchair.

 Penalty: $1 000.